yashitaprasad/Yashita/_posts/2022-10-23-review-two.md

 **Background**

 Timeline for Empire (TFE) by Katrina Phillips is an examination of the creation of the U.S. empire – and historical and contemporary resistance to the impositions of empire.
 From encounters with Native americans in various United states territories.
 The timeline covers a variety of topics.
-Everything from race, imperialism, citizenship and belonging, and inclusion and exclusion of different people.
-The timeline covers many centuries and spans around the world, demonstrating the historical and even the current reach of American empire.
-As the timeline goes on it becomes clear, how the U.S imperialism grows throughout each century.
+Everything from race, imperialism, citizenship and belonging, and inclusion and exclusion of various people.

+This project was directed by Professor Katrina Philips who primarily teaches Native history, the American West, the U.S. Empire, public history, as well as representation and performance.
+She created this project in collaboration with her students.
+Due to covid, and a switch from the semester to quarter model, she decided to give her students this project to cover more material as well as have a project that could be done remotely, should the need occur.
+Each student was responsible for 10-15 entries on the timeline.
+The only requirement was that the entries had to relate to the creation, growth, or maintenance of the U.S. empire.

 **Timeline**